jara001/f1tenth-rules/rules_v3.md

 1. Size
     - Width: 296mm ± 10%
     - Length: 568mm ± 10%
+    - Height: TODO
 2. Weight
     - No limits.
 3. Chassis
     - No additional limits.
     - Recommended: Traxxas 1:10 (e.g., TRA74054, TRA6804R, TRA68086).
+3. Bumpers
+    - Front bumper (at least 5 cm thickness) from a soft material is required.
+    - The bumper must be attached to the car in a way that it does not fall off at any time during the head-to-head race.
+    - Example: TRA7436 + TRA7437 + TRA7415X
 4. Tires
     - No limits.
 4. Drivetrain